Darxo/Hardened/README.md

 - Display the current XP Multiplier of the viewed character when hovering over the Experience bar
 - World Parties with champions will display an orange skull on top of their socket
 - Hostile Locations now display a tooltip line if they hide defender
+- Play new sound effect, when discovering a unique location on the world map
+- Play unique sound effect, when crafting potions, elixirs, oils or antidote in the taxidermist
 - Display duplicate Situations in towns
 - Display all enemy NPCs in the combat dialog with a scroll wheel
 - Display participating brothers in arena contract dialog